saniyasarfaraz/book-store/README.md

-# 📚 Chapter Chaser - A Online Bookstore
+# 📚 Book World - A Online Bookstore

-**Chapter Chaser** is a full-stack MERN (MongoDB, Express.js, React.js, Node.js) web application that allows users to browse, search, and purchase books online.
+**Book World** is a full-stack MERN (MongoDB, Express.js, React.js, Node.js) web application that allows users to browse, search, and purchase books online.
 It includes both user and admin functionalities such as viewing book details, managing orders, and maintaining book inventory.

 ---

 ## 🚀 Features

 ### 👤 User Module

 - Register and Login using JWT authentication
 - Browse available books
 - View detailed book descriptions